Visiting Oxburgh Hall with your dog

 Where can your four legged friend go?

-Dogs are welcome in the gardens and woodland at Oxburgh Hall, we only ask that you avoid the circular walk that takes you off National Trust land, as our neighbour would rather your four legged friends stayed with us.
+Dogs are welcome on lead in the gardens, woodland and parkland at Oxburgh Hall, we only ask that you avoid the circular walk that takes you off National Trust land, as our neighbour would rather your four legged friends stayed with us.

 Waggy tails lending a hand